jaantollander/masters-thesis/content/30_monitoring.md

 To solve these problems, we switched to collecting the raw values in the database and computing the rates after we inserted the data.
 This approach simplifies the monitoring system, and we can easily interpolate the values for missing intervals.
 We can also use a variable interval length if we need.
+However, the queries and analysis become more computationally intensive.

 As a note from the author, the thesis advisor and system administrators were responsible for enabling Lustre Jobstats, developing the monitoring client and ingest server, installing them on Puhti, and maintaining the database.
 We adapted the program code from a GPU monitoring program written in the Go language, which used InfluxDB [@influxdb] as a database.